The Ralphie Project …

 Ralphie reading hours with the authors could take place at the library and bookstores.

-Probative intellectual discussions could be held at these events, concerning Ralphie’s core philosophies—spawning even more writers with courageous imaginations.
+Probative intellectual discussions could be held at these events concerning Ralphie’s core philosophies—spawning even more writers with courageous imaginations.

 The books could be used as teaching aids in expanding young readers’ imaginations, historical knowledge, and vocabularies.

-An ‘Order of the Heart’ foundation could be formed—to purchase copies for those who can’t afford them, distributing them locally at schools and by neighborhood—and also to award locally active civic groups trying to change society through art.
+An ‘Order of the Heart’ foundation could be formed—to purchase copies for those who can’t afford them, distributing them locally at schools and by neighborhood—and also to recognize and award locally active civic groups trying to change society through art.